pnp/cli-microsoft365/docs/docs/cmd/aad/user/user-recyclebinitem-restore.md

 # aad user recyclebinitem restore

-Removes all users from the tenant recycle bin
+Restores a user from the recycle bin in the current tenant

 ## Usage